Who are we?

 Sofia

-Sofia is passionate about planetary health.
-She has dedicated her career to use her skills, knowledge and experiences to create positive impact for the maritime industry.
+Sofia is passionate about innovation and solving bigger problems for a better future.
+She has dedicated her career to use her skills, knowledge and experiences to create positive impact for the maritime industry, and for long-term sustainability overall.
 With a background from DNV and Maersk, she has built her name in the industry as a brave and trusted partner for change.
 She is an analyst at the core, and is renowned for her ability to untangle complexity and create common ground for fact-based strategic decision-making.
 She is a highly skilled communicator and facilitator.

 Conor

-Conor is passionate about maritime people.
-And orcas.
-With half a lifetime of experience in the maritime and offshore sectors through Maersk, and with many years at sea, Conor has deep insight about ocean operations.
-A highly skilled communicator, he combines his knowledge of high risk maritime and offshore management with his profound curiosity for sustainable practices, to bring clarity and compassion to the challenges and opportunities for sustainable shipping.
+Conor is passionate about the ocean, and to combine a great wealth of diverse maritime operational and managerial experience for the greater good.
+With vast experience in the maritime and offshore sectors through Maersk, Conor has deep insight important to facilitate the sustainable energy shift.
+A highly skilled communicator, he combines his knowledge of high-risk maritime and offshore management, with his profound curiosity for sustainable practices, to bring clarity and compassion to the challenges and opportunities for sustainable shipping.

 Conor has an EMBA from Henley Business School, Diploma in Ship Management from Lloyds Maritime Academy, and Master Unlimited Certificate of Competency (Gas Endorsed) from Cork Institute of Technology.
 He is a certified Better Business Acceleration Leader.
-He is mentoring maritime women, and is advising startups.
+He is mentoring maritime women, he’s an expert advisor to venture firms and is advising startups.

 Our Story